nablsi14/react-checkers/README.md

 * Allows player names to be changed mid-game

 # Upcoming Features
-* The Ability to make a player controled by a AI
+* The Ability to make a player controled by an AI